-Collaborative Courts (Juvenile Recovery [formerly Drug] and Truancy) FSP works with Juvenile Recovery Court youth with SED/SMI both while within the Court's prevue and after graduation when they are no longer on Probation.
+- Collaborative Courts (Girls and Boys Courts) FSP program primarily works with the Juvenile Court to support youth through age 25 with SED/SMI who are or were in the foster care system and have experienced multiple placement failures.
+These youth face a considerable number of problems and stressors and may require services well into early adulthood. - Collaborative Courts (Juvenile Recovery [formerly Drug] and Truancy) FSP works with Juvenile Recovery Court youth with SED/SMI both while within the Court's prevue and after graduation when they are no longer on Probation.
 The goal of the program is to assist with alternative coping skills, educational opportunities and job training.
-This FSP also supports the Juvenile Court's Truancy

-Response Program, providing services to youth with SED/SMI.
+This FSP also supports the Juvenile Court's Truancy Response Program, providing services to youth with SED/SMI.
 Many of these youth face multiple problems and stressors.
-This is often the first time they have come to the attention of the "helping system."
+This is often the first time they have come to the attention of the

+"helping system."
 Both parts of this FSP program serve children and youth up through age 25.

-• The Program of Assertive Community Treatment (PACT) is the County-operated version of a Full Service Partnership program.
+The Program of Assertive Community Treatment (PACT) is the County-operated version of a Full Service Partnership program.
 PACT utilizes the evidence-based Assertive Community Treatment model to provide comprehensive, "whatever it takes," field-based outpatient services to persons ages 16-25 who are living with serious emotional disturbance (SED) or serious mental illness (SMI).
 Individuals enrolled in the PACT may also have a co-occurring substance use disorder, experience social, cultural and/or linguistic isolation, and have had difficulty engaging with more traditional outpatient mental health services.